 - Spinal cord injuries

 - Crush injuries

 - Brain injuries

 - Chronic pain

 - Neck and back injuries

 What Causes Plant & Refinery Accidents?

 Every plant and refinery accident is caused by a unique set of circumstances.
-However, our Dallas plant and refinery injury lawyers have found that one common characteristic is shared by all incidents: negligence.
+However, our Dallas plant and refinery injury lawyers have found that most share one common characteristic: negligence.
 Negligence that causes an accident can include lack of maintenance, safety equipment, training, or hiring unsafe contractors.